eclipse/buildship/docs/user/Faq.md

 # Frequently Asked Questions

-### Q. Importing my project with Buildship downloads a Gradle distribution, even though it was already downloaded previously, when built with the wrapper from the command line.
-Does Buildship use a different cache?
+### Q. Importing my Gradle project with Buildship downloads a Gradle distribution, even though the distribution was already downloaded previously when building the project with the Gradle Wrapper from the command line.
+Does Buildship use a different Gradle distribution cache?

-__A.__ No, if the Gradle wrapper is specified during the import, then Buildship uses the same cache as the command line.
-However, depending on which Gradle version is used, there might be some differences.
+__A.__ No, if the Gradle Wrapper is specified during the import, then Buildship uses the same Gradle distribution cache as the command line.
+However, depending on which target Gradle version is used, there might be some differences.
 The wrapper contains an archive called `gradle-wrapper.jar` which is created along with `gradlew`.
-Buildship uses the latest version of it.
-The wrapper script on the other hand has the version from its generator Gradle version.
+Buildship uses the latest version of the archive.
+The wrapper script on the other hand has the version of Gradle with which the script was generated.

-This archive contains - amongst others - the location calculation where to download the gradle distribution.
-[The calculation has changed in Gradle version 2.2](https://github.com/gradle/gradle/commit/2e6659547e71bb3fca1c952d823ec660433ab5d9).
-Consequently, Buildship won't find the previously downloaded Gradle version and fetches a new one.
+The `gradle-wrapper.jar` archive contains - amongst other things - the logic to calculate where to download the Gradle distribution from.
+The location calculation has [changed](https://github.com/gradle/gradle/commit/2e6659547e71bb3fca1c952d823ec660433ab5d9) in
+Gradle version 2.2.
+Consequently, Buildship does not find Gradle distributions that have been previously downloaded from the command line if the target Gradle version is <2.2 and downloads them again.
+Apart from this limitation, Buildship reuses cached Gradle distributions.

-Apart from this quirk Buildship reuses the caches and should operate as expected.
-If you are interested the discussion on this topic check out [this bugzilla](https://bugs.eclipse.org/bugs/show_bug.cgi?id=468466).
+If you are interested in the discussion of this topic, check out the issue in [Bugzilla](https://bugs.eclipse.org/bugs/show_bug.cgi?id=468466).